cucumber/cucumber-jvm/cucumber-bom/README.md

 # Bill of Materials

 It is fairly common for one project to use more than one Cucumber dependency.
-To keep these version in sync a Bill of Materials can be used.
+To keep these versions in sync, a Bill of Materials can be used.

 ## Usage